iterative/dvc.org/static/docs/understanding-dvc/what-is-dvc.md

 # What Is DVC?

-Data Version Control, or DVC, is **a new type of experiment management software** that has been built **on top of the existing engineering toolset** and particularly on a source code version control system (currently Git).
+Data Version Control, or DVC, is **a new type of experiment management software** that has been built **on top of the existing engineering toolset**, and particularly on a source code version control system (currently Git).
 DVC reduces the gap between the existing tools and the data scientist needs.
-This gives an ability to use the **advantages of the experimentation software while reusing existing skills and intuition**.
+This gives an ability to use the advantages of experiment management software while reusing existing skills and intuition.

 The underlying source code control system eliminates the need to use external services.
 Data science experiment sharing and collaboration can be done through